R3V1Z3/breakdown/README.md

-# GitDown
+# BreakDown
-GitDown is an experimental framework for quickly building very specific types of web apps on GitHub Pages; apps that use Markdown and have a heavy emphasis on extending and experimenting using GitHub Gist for code hosting.
+BreakDown is an experimental framework for quickly building very specific types of web apps on GitHub Pages; apps that use Markdown and have a heavy emphasis on extending and experimenting using GitHub Gist for code hosting.

 ## What does it do?
 The framework provides: